naman14310/Mini_SQL_Engine/README.md

 `Select col1, COUNT(col2) from table_name group by col1.`

-6. Select/Project Columns(could be any number of columns) from table in ascending/descending order according to a column using “order by”.
+6. Select/Project Columns from table in ascending/descending order according to a column using “order by”.

 `Select col1,col2 from table_name order by col1 ASC|DESC.`